 Upwing Energy and its former parent company, Calnetix Technologies, have invested in electric vehicle charging stations at their facility that are cost-free to use for all Upwing employees.
-Additionally, employees are encouraged to opt for lower mileage commute routes and are provided with resources that demonstrate emissions from various modes of transportation.
+Additionally, employees are encouraged to opt for lower mileage commute routes and are provided with resources that demonstrate emissions from inefficient vehicles.
 This initiative works to incentivize employees to consider changes to their commute and be increasingly aware of the environmental impacts of their actions.